canalplus/rx-player/doc/tutorials/quick_start.md

 const player = new RxPlayer({ videoElement });
 ```

-``videoElement`` is here an RxPlayer option and will be the media HTMLElement
+``videoElement`` is an RxPlayer option and will be the HTMLElement the RxPlayer
-the RxPlayer will load your media on.
+will load your media on.
 When you are ready to make use of more advanced features, you can look at the
 other possible options in the [Player Options page](../api/player_options.md).